 - Works created today will be protected for the life of the author + 70 years

-To determine the copyright/public domain status of other works, consult Copyright Term and the Public Domain in the United States, a detailed chart by Peter Hirtle at Cornell University.
+To determine the copyright/public domain status of other works, consult Copyright Term and the Public Domain in the United States, a detailed chart from Cornell University.

-2. Copyright Formalities Not Met – Prior to the current U.S. copyright law, in order for a work to be protected, a notice of copyright and registration with the United States Copyright Office were required.
-In addition, to keep the copyright active, a renewal had to be filed with the Copyright Office after 28 years.
-Works that did not meet all of those formalities either were never protected or lost their protection and entered the public domain.
-The Copyright Term and the Public Domain in the United States chart sets out the requirements for different types of materials to help determine which have entered the public domain.
+2. Copyright Formalities Not Met – Prior to the current U.S. copyright law, in order for a work to be protected for the maximum term, publication with a notice of copyright was required and a renewal had to be filed with the Copyright Office after 28 years.
+Works that did not meet those formalities either were never protected or lost their protection and entered the public domain.
+The Copyright Term and the Public Domain in the United States chart sets out the requirements for different time periods to help determine which materials have entered the public domain.

 3. Works of the United States Government –Works prepared by an officer or employee of the United States government as part of his or her official duties are not protected by copyright law.
 Read USA.gov’s Copyright and Other Rights Pertaining to U.S. Government Works for details and exceptions.
 Note in particular that works of state and local governments are not subject this status and may be protected by copyright.